ramizmammadli/SPATIO---TEMPORAL-SYNTHETIC-DATASET-GENERATION-AND-QUERYING/README.md

 ## logs

 The folder consists of the logs of each step.
-Once the steps are created, the <b> YYYYMMDD_logs </b> directory of them will be automatically assigned in this folder.
+Once the steps are created, the [YYYYMMDD_logs](#YYYYMMDD_logs) directory of them will be automatically assigned in this folder.

 ### YYYYMMDD_logs
 Each step has its seperate log file to found an isolated and integrated environment.